about

 I valued my background in government and large enterprise organisations - the complexity, the scale, the need to get things right.
 But I wanted to work in more entrepreneurial, fast-moving, dynamic, and innovative environments.

-So I moved to the UK to start working with start-ups and scale-ups -companies that needed someone who could wear multiple hats, move at speed, make sense of chaos, and get them from A to B quickly.
+So I moved to the UK to start working with start-ups and scale-ups - companies that needed someone who could move quickly, make sense of ambiguity, and help them get from A to B without losing momentum or people along the way.

-At Quill, I redesigned the operating model so we could go from small-value projects to multi-million-pound contracts - building a new platform, delivery model, and a global freelance workforce along the way.
+At Quill, I redesigned the operating model so we could go from small projects to multi-million-pound contracts - building a new product, operating model, and global freelance workforce along the way.

 At Ometria, I built the people function from scratch, coached the founders into a high-performing exec team, and introduced hiring and performance practices that still hold up years later.

-At Moss, I trained hundreds of managers across Europe, redesigned the talent acquisition function, and guided the organisation through a major restructure.
+At Moss, I trained hundreds of managers across Europe, redesigned the talent acquisition function, led a company-wide ways of working initiative, and guided the organisation through a major restructure.

 WHAT I BRING INTO EVERY GIG

-I’m someone who can come in and very quickly get things done.
+I’m someone who can come in and quickly get things moving.

 I’ve hired, built, and scaled teams.
-Designed and embedded people functions and strategies.
-Turned around toxic cultures.
-Rebuilt operations.
-Designed and launched products.
-Led restructures and layoffs.
-Coached execs and first-time managers alike.
+Designed and embedded people strategies.
+Strengthened leadership capability.
+Turned around unhealthy cultures.
+Rebuilt ways of working.
+Led restructures and tough change.
+And supported leaders at every level to step up and deliver.

 WHY I DO WHAT I DO